MarcoTz/Recipes/Recipes/VeganMeatballs.md

 * 1 tsp oregano
 * 1 tsp cumin
 * 0.5 tsp chili flakes
-* salt to taste
+* 1 tsp salt or to taste
-* pepper to taste
+* 1 Tbsp pepper or to taste
-* vegetable oil for pan frying
+* 1 Tbsp vegetable oil for pan frying

 ## Steps